darcat/promis/promis/functions/README.md

 `def quicklook(doc, ...)`

 Convert Python native object doc to a quicklook representation.
 The callee will expand the request parameters into keyword arguments.

+## Export

+`def export(doc, session, fmt)`

+Convert the document doc to the output format.
+The function is expected to yield lines of output or chunks of data.

+TODO: is format a string or something else?
+Currently the former